Our Tiny Homestead

 In 2005, Theresa & Bear bought a small "fixer-upper" in southwestern Wisconsin, on a tiny, Main Street lot (60 x 140 feet) in a small village.
 We didn’t realize at the time that we would end up trying to become homesteaders in this improbably small location.

-Outside at our tiny homestead, we have been using permaculture principles to change our lawn into gardens, creating a "yarden" where we do grow some of our own food (in spite of our mostly shady yard under two towering black walnuts), while rebuilding wildlife habitat and living in a way that connects us to Nature’s cycles (see the Celebrate tab).
+Outside at our tiny homestead, we have used permaculture principles to change our lawn into gardens, creating a "yarden" where we do grow some of our own food (in spite of our mostly shady yard under two towering black walnuts), while rebuilding wildlife habitat and living in a way that connects us to Nature’s cycles (see the Celebrate tab).

 Inside, we are learning new ways to cook (see the Cooking tab & Bear's Shelf Chefing), preserve the local harvest, make our own staples, maintain a pantry of bulk and preserved foods, prepare for emergencies, and celebrate the changing of the seasons (the Celebrate tab again).